 Military spouses may be able to retain their health benefits after a divorce in certain circumstances.
 Specifically, under the 20/20/20 rule of the Uniformed Services Former Spouse Protection Act (“USFSPA”), if a couple was married for twenty years, the military spouse actively served for at least twenty years, and the time in service and the marriage overlapped for a minimum of twenty years, the non-military spouse is entitled to military health insurance and other benefits.Meet With a Trusted Dallas Lawyer

 While divorce can be difficult under any circumstances, military divorces are often more legally complicated than divorces involving civilians.
 The Dallas lawyers of McClure Law Group are mindful of the issues that can arise in military divorces, and if you engage our services, we will craft persuasive arguments on your behalf to help you seek your desired result.
-Our main office is in Dallas, and we are available to meet by appointment at our Collin-County office in Plano.
 We regularly represent people in military divorce actions in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 Additionally, we help people with family-law issues in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can reach us through our online form or by calling 214.692.8200 to set up a conference.